Paradoxxs/Cybersecurity/Privilege escalation.md

 ### Misconfiguration

+#### Processes
+Anything running with more promission then it should? ps aux ps -ef top -n 1

 #### Cron jobs
+Any cron jobs running  that is vulnerable, a script that gets executed we can modify, script being executed by root (wildcard vuln? can modify files that root uses? use symlinks? create specific files in the directory that root uses? crontab -l ls -al /etc/cron* /etc/at* cat /etc/cron* /etc/at* /etc/anacrontab /var/spool/cron/crontabs/root 2>/dev/null | grep -v "^#

 ##### Writeable Cron Job
 crontab -e		Edit cron job

 ##### Writeable cron job dependency
 crontab -l		Read cron job
 File, python libray, etc.

+##### cron jobs wild card
+*rsync -a \*.sh rsync://host.back/src/rbd	 # You can create a file called "-e sh myscript.sh" so the script will execute our script*

 #### SUID/SGID files